Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Preliminaries

 for the solution operator, the solution $U$ and the values of the solution $U$ for given $\omega$ and $\br$, as needed.

-As is well known~\cite{taylorbook} the operator $\mathcal{U}_\omega$, which is defined for all real values of $\omega$, admits a meromorphic continuation into the complex $\omega$ plane, with all poles of $\mathcal{U}_\omega$ contained in the lower half plane; in the 2D case a branch cut must also be introduced in order to account for a logarithmic singularity at $\omega = 0$.
-Henceforth, we refer to the poles of $\mathcal{U}_\omega$ as complex resonances.
+As shown in~\cite{taylorbook} and~\cite{bst} in the closed-curve and open-arc contexts, respectively, the operator $\mathcal{U}_\omega$, which is defined for all real values of $\omega$, admits a meromorphic continuation into the complex $\omega$ plane, with all poles of $\mathcal{U}_\omega$ contained in the lower half-plane.
+(Henceforth, we refer to the poles of $\mathcal{U}_\omega$ as complex resonances.)
+In the 2D case a branch cut must also be introduced in order to account for a logarithmic singularity at $\omega = 0$.
 The analytic continuation is performed by expressing $\mathcal{U}_\omega$ in terms of integral operators.
-In detail, denoting by $\mathcal{U}_\mathrm{o}[\omega]$ for the solution operator for open curves we may write
+In the open-arc case, for example, denoting by $\mathcal{U}^\mathrm{o}_\omega$ the solution operator for open arcs we may write~\eqref{eqn:slp_rep_freq}